Example with custom stratification by isolate source

 name formatted as per the AMR package mo class),

-drug_agent (antimicrobial agent name formatted as per the
+drug (antimicrobial agent name formatted as per the AMR

-AMR package ab class), a S/I/R phenotype column (e.g. one
+package ab class), a S/I/R phenotype column (e.g. one or

 pheno_provided, ecoff).
 If raw assay data is